|

 HAKKO FX-888D soldering station

 This soldering station is the workhorse of my bench.
-I've owned mine for almost 4 years and it's fantastic.
-If you're looking, this is the one to get!
+I've owned mine for over 5 years and it's fantastic.
+If you're looking to buy a new rig that's simple, solid, and won't break the bank, this is the one to get!

 |